penumbra-zone/penumbra/docs/protocol/src/concepts/addresses_keys.md

 From bottom to top:

+- the *seed phrase* is the root key material.
+Multiple *accounts* - each with separate spend authority - can be derived from this root seed phrase.
-- the *spending key* is the root capability, representing spending authority;
+- the *spending key* is the capability representing spending authority for a given account;
-- the *full viewing key* represents the capability to view all transactions related to the spending authority;
+- the *full viewing key* represents the capability to view all transactions related to the account;
 - the *outgoing viewing key* represents the capability to view only outgoing transactions, and is used to recover information about previously sent transactions;
 - the *incoming viewing key* represents the capability to view only incoming transactions, and is used to scan the block chain for incoming transactions.

-Penumbra allows the same spending authority to present multiple, publicly unlinkable addresses, keyed by an 16-byte *address index*.
+Penumbra allows the same account to present multiple, publicly unlinkable addresses, keyed by an 16-byte *address index*.
 Each choice of address index gives a distinct shielded payment address.
 Because these addresses share a common incoming viewing key, the cost of scanning the